 Step 4: Find the Right Foods

-Plan healthy menus, find new recipes, browse compliant products ‒ and more with the Alliance’s Smart Food Planner.
-This new tool also allows you to create personalized product lists, save favorite recipes and learn new ideas from other school districts.
+Plan healthy menus, find new recipes, and more with the Alliance’s Smart Food Planner.
+This tool also allows you to use product calculators, save favorite recipes, and learn new ideas from other school districts.